Hawk Training | Safeguarding Policy

 - To arrange and attend regular safeguarding supervision and access ad hoc advice.

-- To review and monitor the policy and its procedures annually
+- To review and monitor the policy and its procedures annually, or if there has been a change.

 - Safeguarding team to periodically access serious case reviews via NSPCC - https://learning.nspcc.org.uk/case-reviews/recently-published-case-reviews